fka21/genomics_smk_pipelines/rnaseq_pipelines/rnaseq_single2transcriptome/README.md

 Apart from [Snakemake](https://snakemake.readthedocs.io/en/stable/) and [Anaconda](https://docs.anaconda.com/miniconda/), should also be present and added to the `$PATH` variable.

 Please upload to `workflow/resources` directory where the different assemblies and reads will be located:
-* Assemblies with a `.fa` suffix and GFF3 formatted annotation files should be placed in `workflow/resources/genome/` directory
+* Transcriptomes should be placed in `workflow/resources/transcriptome/` directory and the `config/config.yml` should be modified to include the new transcritpome.
-* Paired-end reads should be stored in `workflow/resources/reads/`
+* PSingle-end reads should be stored in `workflow/resources/reads/`.
+These should be automatically detected.

 > **NOTE**
 > Please edit the `config/config.yml` with the desired genome and annotation file name.
 Also, check if the suffix in the config file is the same as the reads.
 Same holds true to the desire databases.